-Stand Speak Rise Up! is hosted by Her Royal Highness The Grand Duchess of Luxembourg and her Foundation, in cooperation with the Women’s Forum and with the support of the Luxembourg Government.
-The conference is in partnership with the Dr. Denis Mukwege Foundation and We Are Not Weapons of War.
+Stand Speak Rise Up! was hosted by Her Royal Highness The Grand Duchess of Luxembourg and her Foundation, in cooperation with the Women’s Forum and with the support of the Luxembourg Government.
+The conference was in partnership with the Dr. Denis Mukwege Foundation and We Are Not Weapons of War.

 Ever since her marriage in 1981, Her Royal Highness The Grand Duchess of Luxembourg has dedicated a large portion of her time and energy to social and humanitarian issues.
 She has placed women’s and children’s rights and the fight against all forms of violence against them at the heart of her humanitarian action.
 She has crystallised this personal commitment over time, by encouraging women to participate in building fair societies that will uphold a universal respect for human dignity and solidarity.

 As a result, she was appointed UN Goodwill Ambassador in 1997 for her fight against poverty, for the education of young girls and for the promotion of microfinance.
 In 2007, she was appointed Eminent Advocate for Children at UNICEF.
 The Grand Duchess has been ceaselessly pursuing her commitment to youth and education ever since.
 In January 2016, she organised an international forum on learning difficulties where her son, Prince Louis, spoke about his own struggle with dyslexia.

 Through the Foundation of The Grand Duke and The Grand Duchess, of which she is the president, The Grand Duchess has launched a number of initiatives to support vulnerable people both in Luxembourg and abroad.
 Having found herself particularly affected by the damage, isolation and stigma experienced by survivors of sexual violence in fragile environments, Her Royal Highness has decided to act on their behalf by hosting the international conference Stand Speak Rise Up!